Emergency measures in the wake of Covid-19:

 It hasn't been so long ago, since condoms had to be smuggled across the border from Northern Ireland, divorce and abortion were illegal, and being gay was something not to be discussed (it was finally decriminalized in 1993).
 But things changed quickly.
 In 2010 the country approved same-sex civil unions, and same-sex marriage became legal in November 2015, following a May referendum, with a yes vote of 62%.

-Leo Varadkar, the current Taoiseach (Prime Minister), took office June 2017, following his election as leader of Fine Gael.
-At 38, he is the youngest Taoiseach in the history of the Irish state; also the first openly LGBT person, and the first person of Indian descent to lead the Irish government.
+Leo Varadkar, the Taoiseach (Prime Minister) between June 2017 and June 2020, as leader of Fine Gael, was the youngest Taoiseach in the history of the Irish state; also the first openly LGBT person, and the first person of Indian descent to lead the Irish government.
+In a coalition pact with Fianna Fáil he is set to return to the position in 2023 for the second half of the potential five-year mandate.

 North of the city is Dublin Airport.
 Several bus routes will easily get you into the city.
 Or, if you prefer, taxis are always available.
 Bus and transit information can be found on the Dublin Airport website.